PascalBod/IMTAtlantique-2023/README.md

 #### Going on with sample applications

-* `06-skeletonApp`
+##### `06-skeletonApp`

+Fnctional point of view:
 * When the user clicks on the side button, the camera starts returning a stream of pictures
 * Every picture is sent to a function provided by the user.
 This function may perform some processing on the picture
 * When the user function is done, it can call a function provided by the skeleton, which will set the detection LED on for a short period of time

 The architecture of the skeleton application relies on the following elements:
 * Several tasks are running